-2. Grant of Restricted Stock Units.
-Subject to the terms and conditions set forth herein, the Company hereby grants to the Grantee an aggregate of Restricted Stock Units ("RSUs").
+2. Grant of Performance Restricted Stock Units.
+Subject to the terms and conditions set forth herein, the Company hereby grants to the Grantee PRSUs, which shall be the target number.
+The actual number of PRSUs that can vest may be more or less than the target number, as determined in accordance with the table (the "Vesting Table") set forth on Schedule I.